ballerina-platform/module-ballerinax-postgresql/ballerina/Module.md

 postgresql:Client|sql:Error dbClient = new ();
 ```

-The `postgresql:Client` receives the host, username, password, database and port.
+The `postgresql:Client` receives the host, username, password, database, and port.
 Since the properties are passed in the same order as they are defined
 in the `postgresql:Client`, you can pass them without named parameters.

 ```ballerina